 Georgia Career Institute is owned and operated by Georgia Career Institute, Inc. The Governing Board is made up of the two stockholders of the corporation: Ms. Joyce Meadows and Mr. Michael Martin.
-Their office is located at the main campus, 900 Flat Shoals Road SE, Conyers GA 30094 PH: 770-922-7653.
+Ms. Joyce Meadows' office is located at main campus, 900 Flat Shoals Road SE, Conyers GA 30094 PH: 770-922-7653.
+Mr. Michael Martin's office is located at the Murfreesboro branch campus, 1691 Memorial BLVD Ste B Murfreesboro, TN 37129 PH: 615-896-0702.
 Georgia Career Institute is a private institution incorporated under the laws of the state of Georgia.